 Develop a strategy to grow the number of participants on the platform.

 Platforms for creatives such as 500px, Behance, and Dribbble set themselves apart by mostly targeting professionals.
-Let’s look at how Dribbble promoted their platform and built a devoted community using Choudary’s three methods.
+Let’s look at how Dribbble promoted their platform and built a devoted community using Choudary’s three methods and managed to create the most vibrant and supportive community of designers.

 What is Dribbble's secret for attracting users?